munsellb/NIRAL_DTI_PIPELINE/README.md

 subject_id3
 subject_id4
 ```
-The subjects.txt file could be created using the command ```ls > subjects.txt```.
+The subjects.txt file can be created using the command ```ls > subjects.txt```.
 Then the dti pipeline configuration file would have the following key-value pairs.

 ```
 SubjectFolder:/data/study_subjects